 Farms Close to Toronto

-There are numerous farms close to Toronto that are open to visitors that give you a taste of farm life, as well as access to fresh fruits and vegetables.
-Doing a short day trip outside of the city to visit a few of these farms is well worth the drive.
+There are numerous farms close to Toronto that are open to visitors.
+They give you a taste of farm life, as well as access to fresh fruits and vegetables.
+Doing a short day trip to visit a few of these farms is well worth the drive.
 A few of our favourite farms include:

 Seasonal festivals, family fun activities such as wagon rides, strawberry picking, pumpkin patch, farm animals and more.
-You can also purchase various craft items as well as freshly baked pies and other pastries in the main barn building.
+You can also purchase various craft items as well as fresh baked goods in the main barn building.
 This farm is one of the best in the area for a fun weekend out with the family.

 Located in the Cabbagetown area of Toronto, this 7.5 acre farm includes farm animals and fruit and vegetable gardens.
 It includes a historic farm, pig and poultry barn and various special events throughout the year.
 Admission is free.

 In north Burlington, this farm is one of the best places to get fresh local produce.
-This is one of our favourite places to visit for pumpkins in the fall, but you can also get tomatoes, garlic and peppers.
+This is one of our favourite places to visit for pumpkins in the fall.
+However, you can also get tomatoes, garlic and peppers.
 Stop by at other times of the summer for fresh seasonal vegetables and fruits.

 A great heritage farm with pick-your-own apples for family fun.
 The bakery offers a delicious selection of pies made from scratch to jams and preserves.

-There are many more farms – too many to list here – but they are easily found online and through the grape vine (pun intended).
+There are many more farms – too many to list here.
+However, they are easily found online and through the grape vine (pun intended).

 Which farm is your favourite to visit?
 What are your thoughts: why should you spend a day on a farm?